The ominous fate of exomoons around hot Jupiters in the high-eccentricity migration scenario

 To investigate the role of moons in a more general and realistic setup, we first generate a Monte Carlo set of star-planet-companion systems in the following way.
 The mass of the primary star and the planet are fixed to $1 \msun$ and $1 \mjup$, respectively, while the secondary mass is drawn from a uniform distribution between $0.08$ and $0.6$ \citep{ngo16}.
 The binary orbital period and eccentricity are drawn from \citet{ragh10}.
 The semimajor axis of the planet is uniformly sampled between 1 and $5 \au$.
 We also impose that the planet fulfills the stability criterion of \citet{hol1999}.
 The inclination $i_{23}$ between the orbit of the companion and the orbit of the planet is drawn uniformly in $\cos{i_{23}}$ between $70^\circ$ and $110^\circ$.

 We generate a total of 6000 triple systems, and we evolve them for 2 Myr.
-At the end of the run, we select only those simulations in which the Jupiter migrates below $1 \au$ and re-run them adding a moon around the planet.
+At the end of the run, we select those simulations in which the Jupiter migrates below $1 \au$ and re-run them adding a moon around the planet.
 In total we find 1854 simulations in which the Jupiter migrates below $1 \au$ without colliding with the star.

-We randomly select 1000 of the initial conditions of the simulations in which the Jupiter migrates and add a moon around it.
+Afterwards, we randomly select 1000 initial conditions from these 1854 runs, and add a moon around the Jupiter.
 The semimajor axis of the moon is uniformly sampled between $2(R_\planet + R_\moon)$ and $r_{\mathrm{Hill},2}$, and its eccentricity is set to $0.01$.
 We perform a total of 2 sets of 1000 realizations, one with $m_\moon = 0.1 \mjup$ and one with $m_\moon = 0.01 \mjup$, and run them for $10 \myr$.

 Table~\ref{tab:sampout} summarizes the outcome of the Monte Carlo simulations.
 The results confirm the trends presented in Section~\ref{sec:numgrid}: there are no cases of planets successfully migrating together with the moon.